Ticketedmoon/Crucible/README.md

 ---

 ## What is this project?
-A 2D top-down stealth rogue-like game.
+A couch Co-Op 2D top-down stealth rogue-like game.

 ---